eflumerf/styleguide/dune-daq-cppguide.md

 ### 4.1  Namespaces [DUNE VERSION]

 With few exceptions, place code in a namespace.
-As of this writing, Mar-17-2020, there aren't yet a standard set of namespaces for DUNE DAQ software, but this may well change.
 Avoid putting *using-directives* (e.g. `using namespace foo`) in header files, as any files which include them may risk name collisions and, worse, unexpected behavior when the "wrong" function/class is picked up by the compiler.
 They're less damaging when employed in source files and can reduce code clutter, but make sure to only use them *after* including all your headers, and be aware of their risks.

 Also in the vein of reducing code clutter, using-declarations (e.g., `using heavily::nested:namespace::foo::FooClass`) can be useful for improving readability.
 For unnamed namespaces, see [Unnamed Namespaces and Static
 Variables](#Unnamed_Namespaces_and_Static_Variables).